SAP-samples/teched2023-DA262/exercises/database_explorer/ex1/README.md

     ![](images/ProductionLabel.png)

-    >Note: Remember to refresh your browser window once you've run the above statement.
+    >Remember to refresh your browser window once you've run the above statement.

     As this instance is not a production instance, we can turn off this setting by executing the below SQL statement.